 “If I asked you then, to tell me the airspeed velocity of an unladen swallow… Let’s say, African, for argument’s sake.
 Could you *choose* to tell me?”

 That’s pedantic.
-That is information which I do not possess.
+That is information that I do not possess.
 That is not a decision of choice.

 “You are precisely correct.
 You cannot simply make the decision to know something you do not know, just as you cannot simply make the decision to walk through solid stone without the use of magic or tools.
 Just as you cannot simply make the decision to disobey the will of prophecy.”